Readify/madskillz/README.md

 #### I am the safety net of the journey for both my teams and my clients.
 - People tend to trust me impicitly.
-- I am highly approachable, a trusted confidant for my people and my clients.
+- I am highly approachable; a trusted confidant for my people and my clients.
-- I am a good sounding board and proactively broaden the perspective of team leads that I'm working with.
+- I am a good sounding-board and proactively broaden the perspective of team leads with whom I'm working.
 - I wisely manoeuvre through risky political situations and have everyone leave richer for the experience.
 - I am especially capable of handling situations where we have made mistakes and have our team and our client keep their dignity intact and be satisfied with the outcome.